SeedTactics/fms-insight/docs/client-flexibility-analysis.md

 time the pallet should spend at the load station of 13 minutes.
 Now say that the pallet actually spent 15 minutes at the load station.
 The load of _aaa_ is expected to consume `5/13 = 38%` of the cycle and the unload of _bbb_ is expected to consume `8/13 = 62%` of the cycle.
-The 38% is multipled by the actual wall clock time of 15 minutes to give approximately 5.8 minutes for the load of _aaa_.
+The 38% is multiplied by the actual wall clock time of 15 minutes to give approximately 5.8 minutes for the load of _aaa_.
 Similarly for the unload of _bbb_, 15 minutes times 62% is approximately 9.2 minutes.
 Note how the "extra" 2 minutes (15 minutes